heycam/chkimg/README.md

     -V, --version    Prints version information

 OPTIONS:
-        --symbol-cache <symbol-cache>         directory to cache files downloaded from symbol servers --symbol-server <symbol-server>...
+        --skip-module <skip-module>...        name of a module to skip checking, e.g. "ntdll.dll" --symbol-cache <symbol-cache>         directory to cache files downloaded from symbol servers --symbol-server <symbol-server>...
 URL of symbol server to download binaries from